 The New Testament and the compilation of the Gospels portraying the life of Jesus had numerous sources and authors.
 The oldest papyrus of the New Testament is a fragment of John dating from 125-130 AD.

-3) Books about Nazism
+4) Books about Hitler

-Books about Nazism
+5) Books about Nazism

 Nazism or also called National Socialism was a political ideology that emerged in Germany during the 20th century and whose main leader was Adolf Hitler, who ruled the country from 1933 to 1945.
 This fascist movement was created after World War I, at a time when this ideology was gaining strength in some European countries.